madprops/airc/README.md

 But it knows it's thinking because of invisible markers at the end of the message.

+Lots of work has been done on the think command lately.

+It can now upload the full thought process to rentry, including a general summary of the thoughts.

 ---

 ## Anti-Spam <a name="antispam"></a>